AVEVA/AVEVA-Samples/Basic/Angular/readme.rst

 A single event is a data point in the stream.
 An event object cannot be emtpy and should have at least the key value of the Qi type for the event.
-Events are passed in json format.
+Events are passed in JSON format.

 An event can be created using the following POST request: